mishozz/Movies-Analysis-FMI/README.md

 # IMDb Dataset Analysis

+## Description

+This project aims to analyze the [IMDb titles dataset](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset) to extract meaningful insights and visualizations.
+The analysis includes:

+- Rating distribution of the titles
+- Trends in releases over the years
+- Genre analysis by average rating

+The results of the analysis are compiled into a report in PDF format, which includes various plots and visualizations to help understand the data better.

 ## Local Setup

 This project requires downloading and preparing a dataset from Kaggle.
 Follow the steps below to set up the project locally: